 10. Personalized Christmas Ornaments

-I know this idea doesn’t sound like it encourages family time but unique Christmas ornaments are cherished and families do often trim the tree together.
-There are so many different ways of creating personalized Christmas ornament, from a plain Christmas tree ball with their names and birth dates marked in sharpie or paint pen, to hand stamped dough personalized to their likes, trains for the train lover, bears for the stuffed animal lover and so on.
+I know this idea doesn’t sound like it encourages family time, but unique Christmas ornaments are cherished, and families often trim the tree together.
+There are so many different ways of creating personalized Christmas ornaments from a plain Christmas tree ball with their names and birth dates marked in sharpie or paint pen to hand stamped dough personalized to their likes (trains for the train lover, bears for the stuffed animal lover and so on).
 Here is a link to my DIY Christmas Ornament board on Pinterest to get your creative side going.

 More Inexpensive Gift Giving Guides

 A weekly email with the feel of snail mail.
 A peek into my week, a few deals so good I just have to share, and links to all of Snail Pace Transformations latest posts!